-Here ⊕ is the operation defined on any two KeyValue pairs, f is the Reduce function and n is the number of KeyValue pairs belonging to the same key.
-In K-means Clustering, it is the addition of two partial sums of coor-dination values of data points.
+Here ⊕ is the operation defined on any two KeyValue pairs, f is the Reduce function and n is the number of Key-Value pairs belonging to the same key.
+In K-means Clustering, it is the addition of two partial sums of coordination values of data points.
 In other applications, we can also find this property.
 In Word Count [2], the intermediate data is the partial count of a word.
-We can merge two KeyValue pairs together to a single KeyValue pair with the value as the sum of two count values.
+We can merge two Key-Value pairs together to a single Key-Value pair with the value as the sum of two count values.
 And ⊕ can be operations other than addition, such as multiplication and max/min value selection, or just simple combination of the two values.

 With this property and the fact that Map tasks works as threads in Twister daemon processes, we do local reduction in the memory of daemon processes shared by Map tasks.
-Once a Map task is finished, it doesn’t send data out immediately but cache the data to a shared memory pool.
-When the key conflict happens, the program invokes user defined operation to merge two KeyValue pairs into one.
+Once a Map task is finished, it doesn’t send data out immediately but caches the data to a shared memory pool.
+When the key conflict happens, the program invokes user defined operation to merge two Key-Value pairs into one.
 A barrier is set so that the data in the pools are not transferred until all the Map tasks are finished.
-By exchanging commu-nication time with computation time, the data required to be transferred can be largely reduced.
+By exchanging communication time with computation time, the data required to be transferred can be significantly reduced.

 New Interface Design

 To support shuffling and local reduction, we provide new interfaces to let user define the Key and Value objects.
-We abstract data presentation through general interfaces Key and Value extended from TwisterSerializable.
+We abstract data presentation through general interfaces Key and Value extended from TwisterSerializable Java interface.